 The Consumer Affairs role is responsible for working with the general insurance sector to improve customer outcomes, providing consumer views to members, and improving the financial capability of youth and people with vulnerabilities.
 Sarah also runs the industry’s Personal Lines (home and contents) and Employment and Education committees and takes a leading role in coordinating the insurance industry’s response to emergency events..

 She holds a MSc (Distinction) in Responsible Business Practice from the University of Bath UK and a Bachelor of Management Studies (Honours) from the University of Waikato.

-John Lucas joined the Insurance Council in 1996 as Insurance Manager.
-He is responsible for facilitating a number of the Council's technical working committees and is the Council spokesperson for property, marine and motor insurance issues.
+John Lucas joined ICNZ in 1996 as Insurance Manager.
+He is responsible for facilitating a number of technical working committees.
+He takes a leading role in coordinating the insurance industry's response to emergency events.